view7677/java-interview-questions/pages/UNIX_Shell.md

 #### 481. What is the difference between absolute path and relative path in Unix file system?

-Absolute path is the complete path of a file or directory from the
+Absolute path is the complete path of a file or directory from the  root directory.
-root directory.
 In general root directory is represented by / symbol.
-If we are in a directory and want to know the absolute path, we can
-use pwd command.
+If we are in a directory and want to know the absolute path, we can  use pwd command.

 Relative path is the path relative the current location in directory.

-E.g. In a directory structure `/var/user/kevin/mail` if we are in kevin
-directory then pwd command will give  absolute path as /var/user/kevin.
+E.g. In a directory structure `/var/user/kevin/mail` if we are in kevin directory then pwd command will give  absolute path as /var/user/kevin.
 Absolute path of mail folder is `/var/user/kevin/mail`.
-For mail
-folder ./mail is the relative path of mail directory from kevin folder.
+For mail  folder ./mail is the relative path of mail directory from kevin folder.

 #### 482. What are the main responsibilities of a Unix Shell?

 Some of the main responsibilities of a Unix Shell are as follows:
-1. Program Execution: A shell is responsible for executing the
-commands and script files in Unix.
+1. **Program Execution**: A shell is responsible for executing the  commands and script files in Unix.
 User can either interactively
-enter the commands in Command Line Interface called terminal or
-they can run a script file containing a program.
+enter the commands in Command Line Interface called terminal or  they can run a script file containing a program.
-2. Environment Setup: A shell can define the environment for a user.
+2. **Environment Setup**: A shell can define the environment for a user.
 We can set many environment variables in a shell and use the value
 of these variables in our program.
-3. Interpreter: A shell acts as an interpreter for our scripts.
-It has a
-built in programming language that can be used to implement the
+3. **Interpreter**: A shell acts as an interpreter for our scripts.
+It has a built in programming language that can be used to implement the
 logic.
-4. Pipeline: A shell also can hookup a pipeline of commands.
-When
-we run multiple commands separated by \| pipe character, the shell
+4. **Pipeline**: A shell also can hookup a pipeline of commands.
+When we run multiple commands separated by | pipe character, the shell
-takes the output of a command and passes it to next one in the
+takes the output of a command and passes it to next one in the pipeline.
-pipeline.
-5. I/O Redirection: Shell is also responsible for taking input from
-command line interface \(CLI\) and sending the output back to CLI.
+5. **I/O Redirection**: Shell is also responsible for taking input from  command line interface (CLI) and sending the output back to CLI.
 We use &gt;, &lt;, &gt;&gt; characters for this purpose.

 #### 483. What is a Shell variable?